Let’s take a page from Mastering the Art of French Cooking

 If you want people to contact you, or subscribe to your newsletter, that’s different.
 The meals should be more hardy.
 And that’s when SEO and keywords become important.
 Keywords are like cooking ‘buzzwords’ that will entice food critics, or in the case of SEO, the Google search engine.
 If Mr. Google likes your words, the easier it is for him to direct people to your website.
 You might want to focus on local SEO, or do some proper keyword research to make sure you have the right, optimized information for your visitor.
 Make it easy for them to contact you by showing your phone number in all the right places, or add forms or email links in spots where you feel they might be useful.

-If you’re setting up something more ‘fancy’, like an eCommerce site, you’ll need a different approach.
+If you’re setting up something more ‘fancy’, like an Ecommerce website, you’ll need a different approach.
 Like a traditional French meal, a prix fixe, you’ll serve many courses.
 In the case of your site, you’ll have several landing pages.
 Be sure to think of a proper category structure.
 The dishes should flow smoothly from one to the other, as your category pages should.
 And remember, for this kind of site, the main landing page is sort of like your appies.
 They are your ‘first impression’, so make it a good one.
 Then think of great introductory content for your category pages and set up your call-to-action on every page.
 Be sure to optimize your homepage to show all shopping ‘aisles’ of your website.

 It’s very important to think about what kind of website yours will be, or if you already have one, what kind of site you really want.
 You don’t want to tell folks that you’re an expert in Ethiopian cuisine if you’re main trade is hamburgers.

 Ask yourself: “What’s my main business?”
-What types of flavours do you want to present? / what do you want your website visitor to experience?
+What types of flavours do you want to present?
+What do you want your website visitor to experience?

 You’ve given your meal a lot of thought, now it’s time to start the cooking!
 Develop those aromas and flavours by selecting and using the right ingredients for success.
-The main page/dish should be the highlight, but also remember to set up the ‘sides’, or other pages, with a proper internal link structure, so that your website visitors can easily be directed to the ‘good stuff’.
+The main dish should be the highlight, but also remember to set up the ‘sides’, or other pages, with a proper internal link structure, so that your website visitors can easily be directed to the ‘good stuff’.
 At OG, we often refer to this as setting up key content.